HugoFara/leggedsnake/README.md

 #.
 Verify if it can pass a certain obstacke using ``step`` function.
 If not, its score is 0.
 #.
 Eventually mesure the length of its stide with the ``stride`` function.
 Return this length as its score.

-This optimization is really quick, however it is only kinematically based, so you should be precise on what kind of movement you want.

 ### Dynamic Optimization using Genetic Algorithm (GA)
 Kinematic optimization is fast, however it can return weird results, and it has no sense of gravity while walking heavily relies on gravity.
 This is why you may need to use dynamic optimization thanks to [Pymunk](http://www.pymunk.org/en/latest/index.html).
 However the calculation is much more slower, and you can no longer tests millions of linkages as in PSO (or you will need time).
 This is why we use [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm), because it can provide good results with less parents.